Mayuri0612/Data_Structures-Python/README.md

 # Data_structure-Python

-This crepository contains list data structures, its implementation and basic operations on different DS.
+This repository contains list of data structures, its implementation and basic operations on different DS.

 This repository is just to revise the implentation part of data structures.
 It doesnot contain any advanced questions.